ctrl-Felix/cosmospy-protobuf/README.md

 ```
 python -m grpc_tools.protoc -I <absolute path to project root> --python_out=. --grpc_python_out=. <absolute path to .proto file>
 ```

+After compiling all the files with protoc you need to fix the imports by using [protoletariat](https://github.com/cpcloud/protoletariat)

 Note:
 * The --grpc_python_out=. is only needed when compiling a query.proto file as these define the actual grpc query
 * To compile the whole project it is favorable to match all proto files by using `*.proto` instead of each individual file.
 You can also match the whole folders to compile multiple folders at the same time.
 Not that the folders might contain sub-folders.